-When: Every other Saturday morning starting 14 June, 10am to noon.Where: Start at Pulse & Pickle (34 High St E17 7LD).
+When: TBD.
+Please stay tuned as we adjust to summer heat and travel plans of our hosting team!Where: Start at Pulse & Pickle (34 High St E17 7LD).
 What: Walthamstow Walkies is a morning coffee meet-up and social walk for dog caretakers and dog lovers to connect, learn, and explore the Walthamstow Marshes together.
 Join to: * Connect with your local community of caretakers and dog lovers, * Build supportive relationships with people in your area who may become part of your care web for your dog, * Meet your dog’s needs for connection, play, and exploration in nature, * Get some advice and support on how to make your dog walks more enjoyable and collaborative from a Dog Behaviour Coach, and * Share the joy of connecting with dogs in nature for those who don't have a dog of their own.
 Our aim is to have fun and share our love of dogs!
 For dog lovers without a dog of their own, we warmly welcome you to join us, especially if you are interested in becoming a dog walker or carer.For more info and to register: https://buytickets.at/walktoheal/1690343 Walk to Heal also runs a sister event called Wansted Walkies.
 For more info, check out Walk to Heal's website.

 We need your help to co-create a vibrant, joyful, and diverse village space.
 We ask that all event attendees pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, location and status of residency, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.We’d like to try a format we call an “ongoing community agreement” to give concrete examples of the vibe we’re going for.
 This format lists what we want more of, and what we do not welcome.